 Q: Are you the same group that does ConDFW?

-A: No. We love those folks and now we share a hotel
+A: No. We love those folks and we're sad that their convention has ended.

 Q: Are you the same group that does FedCon or FedConUSA?

 A: No. FedCon is a long-running German Star Trek convention and they licensed

 their name to a commercial promoter who tried to create an American version called FedConUSA and who